 Save the world, one rock at a time

-Environmental geology is an applied science utilizing the principles of geology to solve environmental problems.
+Environmental science is an applied science utilizing the principles of geology to solve environmental problems.
 Rather than seeking out the history and treasures of the Earth, this field focuses on the interaction between humans and the geologic environment, fixing and preventing damage, and understanding how the past affects the present.

 Careers that improve lives

-The work of environmental geologists has a direct effect on human life and industry all across the globe, reducing both the impact of humans on the environment and the impact of the environment on humans.
+The work of environmental science geologists has a direct effect on human life and industry all across the globe, reducing both the impact of humans on the environment and the impact of the environment on humans.

 Get out of the classroom

 At SFA, our undergraduate geology students don’t just sit in a classroom until they are ready for field camp.
 You’ll enjoy trips to local and regional sites for fieldwork and hands-on outdoor learning, as well as opportunities to participate in actual research alongside professors.
 Smaller class sizes allow us to offer a more direct and personal educational experience than other universities and to get students more actively involved at an earlier stage in their degree programs.

 Bachelor of Science in Geology with an environmental science emphasis